mvatanen/domain-map/README.md

 Domain/hostname -> mailserver hostnames -> ip addresses -> AS number and service provider

 So basically scripts do dns queries for A,NS and MX records and resulting ip addresses are queried from maxmind for AS and country information.

-IPV4 and IPV6 scripts need to be run separately
+IPV4 and IPV6 scripts are seaparate on purpose.

-All data is saved to project folder.

-Processed output goes to "your-project-name"/results folder and it contains:
+All data is saved to project folder and processed output goes to "your-project-name"/results folder and it contains:

 1.1 csv files for spreadsheet reporting